Profess0ro/Badminton_fictipnal_club/README.md

 <img src="readme/problem1.png"><br><br>
 - Suddenly the database didn´t cooperate with the page and started to search for other columns.<br>
 **Solution:**<br>
 Deleted and created a new database and migrated my models.
-Then the page found the right columns and content without changing anything of the codes.
+Then the page found the right columns and content without changing anything of the codes.<hr>

 - When trying to edit a comment on an article nothing happened when I pressed the button.
 No content appeared in the commentform to edit.<br>
 **Solution:**<br>
 Noticed that the `comments.js` searched for the wrong classnames and that´s why nothing happened.
-Changed name in `document.getElementsByClassName("")` and all worked again.
+Changed name in `document.getElementsByClassName("")` and all worked again.<hr>

 - When I created "About us" and was going to preview how the content was shown after installing the `SummernoteModelAdmin` I saw that all codetags was visual.<br>**Solution:**<br>
-Adding `|safe` after, so that the code looks like this in the html-file: `{{ content.content|safe }}`
+Adding `|safe` after, so that the code looks like this in the html-file: `{{ content.content|safe }}`<hr>

 - Noticed after I´ve created the modal for deleting a comment this error occured:<br>
 `modal.js:158 Uncaught TypeError: Cannot read properties of undefined (reading 'backdrop')